 Poet Allen Ginsberg reads his poem “Howl” at a poetry reading at Six Gallery in San Francisco.
 The poem was an immediate success that rocked the Beat literary world and set the tone for confessional poetry of the 1960s and later.

 Ginsberg was born in 1926 to a high school English teacher father and Marxist mother who later suffered a mental breakdown.
-Her madness and death were the subjects of Ginsberg’s poem “Kaddish.”
+Her mental illness and death were the subjects of Ginsberg’s poem “Kaddish.”

 After his arrest and trial, Ginsberg went through a “straight” period, working as a successful market researcher and helping to develop a successful ad campaign for toothpaste.
 He moved to San Francisco and soon fell back in with the Beat crowd.
 In 1955, over a period of a few weeks, he wrote his seminal work “Howl.”